 15. Wavy Bob

-If you have waves or curls, a tousled, bouncy bob will give you a soft and sophisticated look to balance out longer faces.
+If you have waves or curls, a tousled, bouncy bob will give you a soft and sophisticated look to balance out long faces.
 Consider chopping right next to the chin for a fresh, more updated look.
-Use some of the TRESemmé Make Waves Shaping Cream to give your hair hold and control as it helps to define your waves and curls.

 16. Asymmetrical Pixie

-Short hair is typically associated with older women, but that doesn’t mean these cuts have to be boring!
 Add some chop layers throughout your hair and define even further with a short chop in the back and more layers in the front.
 The longer layers will add depth to your features as you test out a modern ’do.
-You might find that you need some hair gel to smooth out your pixie or create a subtle spike.
-Try some of the Nexxus Exxtra Hold Sculpting Gel whose formula can help you to combat frizz as it provides you some serious hold to create your own style.
-Plus, it smells amazing!

 17. Shoulder-Length Lob